 There is a restaurant as well close to the showers.

 How to make the most of your time at the Cenote Cristalino

-As I was mentioning, the Cenote Cristalino is not very big but it still has it’s charm and it’s structure is perfect for many shenaningans.
+As I was mentioning, the Cenote Cristalino is not very big but it still has its charm and its structure is perfect for many shenanigans.

-If you love to jump there is a platform which has a height of 3.5 mt.
-Below the jump the Cenote has a 5 mt depth good enough for regular jumps, but head first are prohibited, for safety reasons.
+If you love to jump there is a platform that has a height of 3.5 mt.
+Below the jump, the Cenote has a 5 mt depth good enough for regular jumps, but headfirst are prohibited, for safety reasons.